Mission, Vision, Values

 Areas of special interest:

-I’m a loving Oma to nine grandkids, I enjoy CrossFit, kayaking and biking.
+I’m a proud Oma to ten grandchildren, I enjoy CrossFit, kayaking and biking.
+We just discovered rock climbing and are loving it.
 I’m an avid reader and avoid crafting at all costs.